 Cross-enrollment should not be used for the purpose of semester change transfers within a district.

-A Former School Association should be maintained by the current school for the purpose of updating records after the student has changed schools.
+- Create a Former School Association for the purpose of updating records after the student has changed schools.

 Schools should not use OOP or OOC as the next school for Pre Transition because the student records will not accessible after EOYR.
 Instead, leave next school blank and check Withdraw at EOY for students who are leaving the BC school system.

 Collecting, storing, and reporting information on student performance.

 - Attendance Absence Reason Codes